 Stroke has this way of making people more compassionate.
-It’s a shit way to get to compassionate.
-But it definitely does do that.
+It’s a shit way to get too compassionate.
+But it does do that.
 Tell me about the conversations that you had with the girls or with the teens.
 I don’t even know if the girls or boys.

 One boy one girl yeah.

 How did the conversation go with your kids?

 That’s interesting.
 I don’t remember.
 Because honestly, that month was a blur.
 I mean, so he went into the hospital on the first day at like seven o’clock in the morning, I think.
 You know what it was?
 And I said, kids, I can’t take you to school, they stayed home from school that day.
 And so I just texted with them throughout the day saying, he’s fine you know, we’re going and he has had this happen to him, and he’s been diagnosed with this and we’re waiting for a room, but it’s going to be okay.
 And I’ll come home sometime this afternoon and make sure that you can come see him.